2chevskii/JsTimers/README.md

 ```

 If you want to restore previously disabled `Ref` on timer, just call `Ref()` method again.
 Don't forget, that if timer has already been destroyed, it will not prevent application exit, if only you do not `Refresh()` `Timeout` (Therefore you cannot `Ref` destroyed `Immediate`)

+## Important

+Do not use this library to time execution of actions which require very high precision.
+Library runs internal loop and processes all active timers one by one, this might sometimes cause overhead of up to `30ms`, therefore it works fine in most cases when you build general purpose software, but if you want to build an atomic clock with that, I have bad news for you